 CRM software can help a budding business organize and manage its customer data.
 This is crucial for better targeting, increased visibility, and improved customer service.
-A good CRM for startups can help small businesses scale faster.
+A good CRM for startups can help growing businesses scale faster.

 Before we dive deeper into the use and benefits of CRM for startups, here are some of our recommendations for the best CRM for startups you should be looking at.